FridayCommit/seb-demo/README.md

 Not required, but a great tool to use in [``OpenLens``](https://github.com/MuhammedKalkan/OpenLens) (there is a payed version of `Lens` as well, but that costs money).
 It's basically an Kubernetes IDE, which is a godsend when working with Kubernetes.
 Personally I installed it with `Scoop`, but there are other options listed [here](https://github.com/MuhammedKalkan/OpenLens#installation)

-> [!WARNING]
-> There are a bunch of Crossplane XRD:s in here that are very similar to the ones in [`devops-crossplane-system-deploy`](https://github.com/SnowSoftwareGlobal/devops-crossplane-system-deploy), but not entirely identical.
-This repo is meant to facilitate simple local development, not be up to date with everything in that repo.
-The resources are presented as is.

 ## Bootstrap Cluster

 ### Create Cluster